Rynwood: Landscaping

 The landscaping was designed by American landscaping architect, Ellen Biddle Shipman, and is considered one of the best examples from her "mature period."
 The Gardens of Rynwood are featured in the Smithsonian Institute's Garden Club of America Collection.

-The gardens were replanted by Innocenti & Webel in 1982, for minimum care.
+The gardenThe gardens of Rynwood as pictured in 2026s were replanted by Innocenti & Webel in 1982, for minimum care.
 Today the gardens feature 45 acres of vineyard, started in 1982, along with formal lawn terraces.
 A reflecting pool is approached by descending steps in Edwin Lutyens' style from the upper lawn terrace.

 Samuel Salvage

 Salvage held many social events there over the years, including holding a party for Victoria Day or Empire Day, every May 24.
-Salvage first held a Victoria Day party at the estates in 1927 when he threw a $30,000 housewarming party for 1,500 people, which guests included Sir Esme Howard, the British Ambassador to the United States; Sir Harry Gloster Armstrong, the British Consul-general in New York; and John W. Davis, the former Solicitor General of the United States under President Woodrow Wilson.
+Salvage first held a Victoria Day party at the estates in 1928 when he threw a $30,000 housewarming party for 1,500 people, which guests included Sir Esme Howard, the British Ambassador to the United States; Sir Harry Gloster Armstrong, the British Consul-general in New York; and John W. Davis, the former Solicitor General of the United States under President Woodrow Wilson.